ireneyaoyao/Springboard/Capstone/Final Report/Final Report.md

 Sonoma County Animal Services is an animal rescue center in Santa Rosa, California.
 It dedicates to caring for homeless animals until they can be matched with perfect homes.
 It keeps a record of the [animal intake and outcome dataset](https://data.sonomacounty.ca.gov/Government/Animal-Shelter-Intake-and-Outcome/924a-vesw/data) from year 2013 to year 2018, which forms the basis for this study.
 A list of definition of the terms used in the dataset can be found [here](http://sonomacounty.ca.gov/Health/Animal-Services/Statistics-Definitions/).

 The dataset is well organized with a few shortcomings.
-There are missing values in the columns such as 'size', 'outcome type', 'outcome subtype', 'outcome condition', 'outcome jurisdiction', 'zip Code', and 'Location'.
+There are missing values in the columns such as 'size', 'outcome type', 'outcome subtype', 'outcome condition', 'outcome jurisdiction', 'zip code', and 'location'.
 Some of the columns are mis-represented with wrong information or meaningless values.
 Date columns occasionally contain future dates.
 The following data wrangling steps are performed to address the aforementioned issues.

 ### **Data Wrangling Steps**